 Also, remind the subscriber to whitelist your email address.
-Just because she got it today, that doesn’t mean her email filter will respond the same tomorrow.
+Just because someone got it today, that doesn’t mean their email filter will respond the same tomorrow.
 “Smart” filters that are supposed to “learn” seem to change their minds regularly.
 Our client Yankee gets it done here.